mikke89/RmlUiDoc/pages/rcss/flexboxes.md

 next: animations_transitions_transforms
 ---

 Flexible box (flexbox) layout is made for placing items along a single direction.
-It allows flexible sizing of items, both shrinking to avoid overflow as well as growing to fill the container.
+It allows flexible sizing of items, both shrinking to avoid overflow and growing to fill the container.
 Both horizontal and vertical alignment can be controlled.
 Together, these properties make this layout scheme powerful for many types of user interfaces.

 RmlUi generally follows the [CSS Flexible Box specification](https://www.w3.org/TR/css-flexbox-1/), although there are some smaller differences.
-There are many resources on how to write flexbox layout in CSS on the web, see eg. a [flexbox introduction at MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout) and an illustrated overview of the [flexbox properties at CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+There are many resources on how to write flexbox layout in CSS on the web, see e.g. a [flexbox introduction at MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout) and an illustrated overview of the [flexbox properties at CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 Flexbox layout is initialized by setting an element's [`display`{:.prop} property](visual_formatting_model.html#display) to `display: flex`{:.value} or `display: inline-flex`{:.value}.
 This generates a flex container for the element, and all its children are formatted as flex items within this container.
 In RCSS, `inline-flex`{:.value} boxes are required to have their widths set to a definite (non-auto) value.